Billy Roche

 Billy Roche (born 11 January 1949) is an Irish playwright and actor.
 He was born and still lives in Wexford and most of his writings are based there.
 Originally a singer with The Roach Band, he turned to writing in the 1980s.
 He has written a number of plays, including The Wexford Trilogy.
-He has also written screenplay of Trojan Eddie and published a novel, Tumbling Down, and a book of short stories.
+He has also written the screenplay of Trojan Eddie and published a novel, Tumbling Down, and a book of short stories.

 Career

 The Wexford Trilogy

 Roche is best known for the three full-length plays forming The Wexford Trilogy, all premiered at the Bush Theatre in London, directed by Robin Lefevre: